homothetyhk/RandomizerCore/docs/articles/randomizer.md

 priority items and locations are placed earlier.

 > [!TIP]
-> The randomizer's forward fill uses lexicographic order on the item list to
+> The randomizer provides a deterministic guarantee in how the priority order is
+> used to select progression steps; see the article on the
+> [forward fill](xref:forward_fill) for specific details.
+As a result, there is
-> select progression items, so there is a direct correspondence between priority
+> a direct correspondence between priority and intended progression, with higher
+> priority items generally being used later for progression.
+By contrast, since
-> and intended progression.
-However, since the placement strategy allows the
-> caller to customize how the final placement is chosen, the use of location
+> the placement strategy allows the caller to customize how the final placement
-> priority order is not rigidly enforced.
+> is chosen, the use of location priority order is not rigidly enforced.

 Typical uses of OnPermute are to make a specific item much more likely to occur early or late in progression.
 For example, by setting priority `p` to